Our board

 Director

-As the General Manager of Copper Mining Dept. of Marubeni from 2013 to 2019, he contributed much to developing and expanding the copper mine business in Chile.
+As the General Manager of Light Metal Dept. of Marubeni from 2016 to 2019, he contributed much to managing aluminum business in Australia and Canada.